-- 1. Compatibility of land use, density, and intensity, building heights and setbacks, type of proposed use, and site design. - The subject property will support a single-family home, consistent with the surrounding properties and the historic use of properties in this area of the city. - The current county zoning designation and the proposed city zoning designation are identical except for minimum lot-width requirements.
+- 1. Compatibility of land use, density, and intensity, building heights and setbacks, type of proposed use, and site design. - The subject property has already been developed with a single-family residence, which is consistent with the surrounding properties. - The current county zoning designation and the proposed city zoning designation are identical except for minimum lot-width requirements.
 The city's lot-width requirement is more stringent than the county's-- requiring 75 feet instead of 70 feet.
 See Table 1. - 2.
 Considerations for determining compatibility shall include, but are not limited to: protection of single-family neighborhoods from intrusion of incompatible uses, prevention of the location of commercial or industrial uses in areas where such uses are incompatible with existing uses, the degree to which the development phases out nonconforming uses in order to resolve incompatibilities resulting from development inconsistent with the current Comprehensive Plan, and densities and intensities of proposed uses and compared to those of the existing. - Rezoning the subject property would not create any new or incompatible uses to the existing single-family neighborhood.
 See Map 1. - 3.
-Potential incompatibility shall be mitigated through techniques including, but not limited to: providing open space, perimeter buffers, landscaping, and berms, screening of sources of light, noise, mechanical equipment, refuse areas, delivery and storage areas, locating road access to minimize adverse impacts, adjusting building setbacks to transition between uses, applying tiered building heights to transition between uses, and lowering density or intensity of land uses to transition between uses. - The Building Permit Application for the development of the subject property was held to the same standards as any other proposed home in the surrounding RSF-3 district at the time of development; there is no use incompatibility with neighboring properties.
+Potential incompatibility shall be mitigated through techniques including, but not limited to: providing open space, perimeter buffers, landscaping, and berms, screening of sources of light, noise, mechanical equipment, refuse areas, delivery and storage areas, locating road access to minimize adverse impacts, adjusting building setbacks to transition between uses, applying tiered building heights to transition between uses, and lowering density or intensity of land uses to transition between uses. - Not applicable.
+The adjacent properties have the same uses and development standards.
 See Map 1.